Rockies vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- The Rockies have gone 4-2-0 against the runline over their past 10 games (six of those matchups had a runline set by oddsmakers).
+- The Rockies have put together a 4-2-0 record against the spread over their previous 10 contests (bookmakers set runlines in six of those games).

 Rockies Betting Records & Stats

-- The Rockies have won in 23, or 41.8%, of the 55 contests they have been named as odds-on underdogs this year.
+- The Rockies have been victorious in 23, or 41.1%, of the 56 contests they have been chosen as underdogs in this season.

-- Colorado has a record of 16-30 in games where oddsmakers have it as underdogs of at least +110 on the moneyline.
+- Colorado is 8-17 this season when entering a game as the underdog by +150 or more on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Rockies have a 47.6% chance of pulling out a win.
+- The Rockies have an implied victory probability of 40% according to the moneyline set for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!